 - Charlie Foxman leads Balance & Bands, a class focusing on movement and balance for all levels at 11 a.m.
 Wednesdays.

-- Knitting With a Purpose, led by Jerri Livingston, meets Tuesdays 1:15 to 2:15 p.m.
-Bring knitting needles if you have them.
+- Knit-Wits group, led by Jerri Livingston, meets Tuesdays 1:15 to 2:15 p.m.

 St. Louis NORC classes: On Tuesdays, St. Louis NORC offers a chair yoga class from 11 to 11:45 a.m.
 The class, led by J instructor Nancy LeClaire, focuses on flexibility, balance, stress relief and camaraderie.
 Call Laura for details, location and cost: 314-442-3255.
 The NORC will also offer a current events discussion group on Tuesdays from 12:30 p.m. to 1:45 p.m., in The Gathering Place at the J. In addition, every Tuesday from 1:15 to 2:30 p.m., the NORC Knit Group is collaborating with Covenant Place to meet for a weekly knit group.
 Enjoy socializing, knitting, crocheting, crafting and receiving instruction from volunteer knit expert, Jerri Livingston on Tuesdays at 1:15 pm in the Covenant II building.
 Every fourth Monday, enjoy Wii Brain Games with NORC neighbors from 1 to 2 p.m. at The Gathering Place.